pra-android/Chatbot-Application/README.md

-# Quiz App
+# Chatbot Application

 ## Descriptions:
-It is the Quiz Application created using flutter framework which contains questions related to different fields with amazing experience of Score levels and answers.
+It  is the chatbot application created with the help of Gemini API during the learning phase of REST API implementation with Getx.

 ### Packages Used: